edefalque/signalk-stripcharts/README.md

 ## CPU requirements

-On a Raspberry Pi 3B+ with Chromium: a burst of approximately 20% cpu consumption is observed when the charts are refreshed (typically every 4 seconds for a 10 minute timeWindow chart).
-This is only when the window tab is visible.
+On a Raspberry Pi 3B+ with Chromium: a burst of approximately 20% cpu consumption is observed when the charts are refreshed (typically every 4 seconds for a 10 minute timeWindow, or every 10 seconds for a 2 hour timeWindow).
+This is only when the window tab is visible and "playing".

 ## Troubleshooting